 One of the purposes of the Crescendo program is to encourage younger musicians to continue playing and performing as they transition to college.
 With this in mind, each Crescendo project must include a focus on playing and appreciating instrumental music.
+A majority of participants need to be playing or listening to instrumental music.
 Over the years, Tau Beta Sigma chapters have been extremely creative in their approach to the Crescendo Program, and many chapters have completed some of the projects listed below: